 The Benefits Of Smart Grids

 The real-time information produced by a smart grid makes it easier for managers to take control of variations in consumption and generation remotely while reducing the likelihood of incidents and failures and reducing costs.
-Smart grids are also more accessible, due to the different sources of energy that can be integrated into them.
+These grids are also more accessible, due to the different sources of energy that can be integrated into them.
 They also give all of the members of the local community the opportunity to be both consumers and producers of their energy.

 Most societies use a centralized energy generation system, in which electricity is generated in large industrial centers and transmitted over long distances to reach consumers.
 However, with a smart grid, societies can move to a distributed energy resource system, in which sources at different scales can be integrated into the supply without too much disruption.